AMhaish/istio-boilerplate/README.md

 The other virtual service I have created is for a React base front-end project accroding to the routes I have used (Suitable for the default build output of a React project).

 ### Service Entries
-ServiceEntry enables adding additional entries into Istio’s internal service registry, so that auto-discovered services in the mesh can access/route to these manually specified services.

-A service entry describes the properties of a service (DNS name, VIPs, ports, protocols, endpoints).
-These services could be external to the mesh (e.g., web APIs) or mesh-internal services that are not part of the platform’s service registry (e.g., a set of VMs talking to services in Kubernetes).

 I added services entries with virtual services definitions for each service, where I am defining the allowed outside hosts for each virtual service.
 Please becareful that in case of using a wildcard pattern to select a group of domains then the resolution field should be NONE and not DNS.

 ### The authentication interceptor